iitis/DatagenCopulaBased.jl/README.md

  0.708285  0.924962
  0.747341  0.156994
 ```
-Following copula types are supported.
+Following copulas are supported.

 ## Elliptical copulas

-These use the multivariate elliptical distribution (such as Gaussian or t-Student) to construct a copula.
-Suppose `F(x₁, ..., xₙ)` is a Cumulative Density Function (CDF)
+Elliptical copula is derived form the multivariate elliptical distribution (such as the Gaussian or the t-Student).
+Suppose `F(x₁, ..., xₙ)` is the Cumulative Density Function (CDF)
-of such multivariate distribution, and `Fᵢ(xᵢ)` is univariate CDF of its `i`
+of such multivariate distribution, and `Fᵢ(xᵢ)` is the univariate CDF of its `i`th marginal (we assume it is continuous).
-th marginal.
 Hence `uᵢ = Fᵢ(xᵢ)` is modeled by the uniform distribution on `[0,1]`.
-Given the eliptical multivariate distribution, the elliptical
+Given the elliptical multivariate distribution, the elliptical
 copula is: `C(u₁, ..., uₙ) = F(F₁⁻¹(u₁), ..., Fₙ⁻¹(uₙ))`.

 ### The Gaussian copula